-Hello, I'm Isaiah Everin Cooper, currently a Combat Designer at Aspyr.
+Hello, I'm Isaiah Everin Cooper, currently a Senior Combat Designer at Aspyr.
 I have a Professional Certificate in Game Development focusing on Level Design from SMU Guildhall.
 I am also a Columbia University graduate with a BA in Creative Writing, a supplementary focus in Film Studies, and a background in Film Production.

 I'm particularly interested in the union between game design and storytelling, and so it is a personal goal of mine to contribute to strong narrative design in the games that I work on where I can.
 As a writer, I possess a penchant for story structure, strong themes, and world-building, as well as technical writing as needed.